mhenke/cfwheels-training/00-upandrunning.md

 </cfcomponent>
 ```

-Inside the "up" method you'll see the generator has placed a call to the "createTable" method, passed "[tableName]" as a parameter, and created a block with the variable "t" referencing the table that's created.
+Inside the ```up``` method you'll see the generator has placed a call to the ```createTable``` method, passed "[tableName]" as a parameter, and created a block with the variable "t" referencing the table that's created.
 Let's change "[tableName]" to "[articles]".
 We can tell "t" what kind of columns we want in the "articles" table.

 But first you might be wondering "**What is "t.timestamps" doing there?**".
 The generator inserted that line.
 It will create three columns inside our table titled **createdat** for when created, **updatedat** for last updated, and **deletedat** for soft deletes.
 Wheels will manage these columns for us, so when an article is created it's **createdat** and **updatedat** are automatically set.
 Each time we make a change to the article, the **updatedat** will automatically be …uhhh… updated.
 Very handy.